asisante/ijwf_analysis_defensible_space/README.md

 The remainder of this article is structured as follows.
 Section 2 develops a theoretical model of a homeowner's fire-safe investment decision.
 Second 3 describes the data.
 Section 4 presents and discusses the empirical results.
 Second 5 discusses the implications of the results for wildland fire policy in WUI communities, as well as directions for future research.

+### Final Document

+The final manuscript for the International Journal of Wildland Fire was adapted from the original Master's thesis.
+The file in this repository `Money_to_burn_thesis` is the original manuscript.